 - Verbal or emotional abuse.
-Verbal abuse is straightforward and involves any kind of cruel statements or statements that cause a person discomfort, emotional pain, or fear.
+Verbal abuse involves any kind of cruel statements or words that cause a person discomfort, emotional pain, or fear.
 Emotional abuse can be much more wide-ranging, although the effects may be the same.
 Any kind of action or inaction that harms a disabled person emotionally, such as threats to withhold treatment or food, is considered emotional abuse.
 This can overlap with neglect.

 - Financial abuse.
 Financial abuse is any misuse of a disabled person’s money.
 This could mean spending it frivolously, wasting it, or stealing it.
-Using the person’s money for any purpose other than his or her care or agreed upon spending is considered abuse.
+Using the person’s money for any purpose other than their care or agreed upon spending is considered abuse.

 - Bullying.
 Bullying is a special category of abuse.
-It could take many forms from physical violence to emotional abuse and even financial abuse, but it has a consistent, regular, and frequent pattern that keeps the victim fearful and intimidated.
+It could take many forms, from physical violence to emotional and even financial abuse, but it has a consistent, regular, and frequent pattern that keeps the victim fearful and intimidated.

 Signs of Abuse

 There are many signs of abuse that loved ones and caregivers should be aware of and on the lookout for, even if they believe they can trust all the people the disabled person spends time with.
-Physical abuse may be signified by bruises, cuts, burns, malnutrition, a worsening of illnesses, or any other physical harm that cannot be explained any other way.
+Physical abuse may show as bruises, cuts, burns, malnutrition, a worsening of illnesses, or any other physical harm that cannot be explained any other way.

 Emotional and verbal abuse may cause the victim to exhibit behavioral changes that you can’t explain.
 These may include lower self-esteem, crying more often, trouble sleeping, acting out or being violent, acting fearful, or any other changes that just don’t seem normal.

-Signs of neglect of a disabled person may include behavioral changes as well, but also a lack of cleanliness and personal hygiene, weight loss, infections, and other signs that he or she is not receiving adequate care.
+Signs of neglect of a disabled person may include behavioral changes as well, but also a lack of cleanliness and personal hygiene, weight loss, infections, and other signs that they are not receiving adequate care.

 Signs of sexual abuse may also include behavioral changes, as sexual abuse is not just physical; it has emotional effects too.
-Other possible signs of sexual abuse include being afraid of physical contact with other people, behaving overtly sexual, acting afraid of someone specific, and physical signs such as abdominal pain, bleeding, irritation in the genitals, and sexually transmitted infections.
+Other possible signs of sexual abuse include being afraid of physical contact with other people, behaving overtly sexually, acting fearful of someone specific, and physical symptoms such as abdominal pain, bleeding, irritation in the genitals, and sexually transmitted infections.

 Adults who suspect abuse should report it to the police.
-If the suspected abuser is a hired caregiver, teacher, doctor, or other professional, the suspicions should also be reported to their organizations.
-Abuse may also be reported to child protective services, welfare offices, civil rights and disability advocacy groups.
+If the suspected abuser is a hired caregiver, teacher, doctor, or other professional, the suspicions should also be reported to their organization.
+Abuse may also be reported to child protective services, welfare offices, civil rights, and disability advocacy groups.